micmejia/bible-dump/AMPC/James/Jas 1.md

-If any of you is deficient in wisdom, let him ask of [^b]the giving God [Who gives] to everyone liberally _and_ ungrudgingly, without reproaching _or_ faultfinding, and it will be given him.
+If any of you is deficient in wisdom, let him ask of the giving God [Who gives] to everyone liberally _and_ ungrudgingly, without reproaching _or_ faultfinding, and it will be given him.